February 04, 2017

 For the history of Mario, check out the post here.

 Super Mario World was one of the launch titles for the system, and was bundled with the North American version upon its release the following year.
 The game was directed by Takashi Tezuka and produced by Shigeru Miyamoto, with Shigefumi Hino as the graphics designer.
-The game was a bit of wish-fulfillment on the part of the production team as after they had completed the original game they wanted to have Mario riding on a dinosaur.
-But, that was not graphically possible until the SNES came around.
+The game was a bit of wish-fulfillment on the part of the production team as after they had completed the original game they wanted to have Mario riding on a horse.
+But that was not graphically possible until the SNES came around.

 Dinosaur Land.